 Tactics useful in managing primary and secondary spread of tomato spotted wilt virus and other tospovirus species in tomato.

-Insecticides for fruiting vegetables that control or suppress the adults and larvae of western flower thrips.
+Main insecticides for fruiting vegetables that control or suppress the adults and larvae of western flower thrips.
 Most are selective insecticides, generally with low toxicity to important natural enemies unless otherwise indicated.
 Detailed name and rates are provided in the Vegetable Production Guide https://edis.ifas.ufl.edu/publication/CV137.

 Cultivars with resistance to tomato spotted wilt through the Sw-5 gene.